Pre-Licensure BSN Option

 - Receive a P (pass) grade on the laboratory or clinical component of each nursing course that has either laboratory or clinical experience.
 A grade of F (fail) in any laboratory or clinical component will result in an F for the course.

 - Only one nursing course may be repeated one time during progression in the nursing program.
-A remediation plan established by the department must be successfully completed prior to re-taking the nursing course in which the student was not successful.

 - Adhere to all policies of the University, Department of Nursing, and clinical agencies.